-Previous Report Ref Allied Exploration & Geotechnics Limited South Tees Industrial Area- Site C- Ground Investigalion 12/07/99 AEG Contract No. I7JSH Scope of works The scope of works comprised Advancement of six boreholes to depths of between 18.70m BGL (BH-C04) and 22.00m BGL (BH-C03) Thirty-three trial pits were mechanically excavated to depths of between 1.80m BGL (TP-C21) and 8.00m BGL (TP-BHC05) using a 360° tracked excavator.
-Analysis of 60 samples for Heavy metals, Pahe, Phenols and Toluene extractable matter Analysis of 4 grab samples of water from trial pits Geotechnical testing in the field including California Bearing ratio and standard penetration testing Geotechnical laboratory testing including Atterburg limits and natural moisture content, particle size distribution, undrained Shear strength, sulphate and pH, Findings Ground conditions With the exception of an initial very shallow layer of variable material (soil, gravels, etc), the made ground deposits are comprised almost entirely of slag, generally assessed as being of a loose to dense nature, with the denser material generally being encountered at depth.
-The made ground appears to extend down to depths of around 7.0 to 8.5 metres in most parts.
+Previous Report Ref Comments Allied Exploration & Geotechnics Limited South Tees Industrial Area- Site C- Ground Investiga1ion 12/07/99 AEG Contract No. I7JSH Scope of works The scope of works comprised Advancement of six boreholes to depths of between 18.70m BGL (BH-C04) and 22.00m BGL (BH-C03) Thirty-three trial pits were mechanically excavated to depths of between 1.80m BGL (TP-C21) and 8.00m BGL (TP-BHC05) using a 360° tracked excavator.
+Analysis of 60 samples for Heavy metals, Pahe, Phenols and Toluene extractable matter Analysis of 4 grab samples of water from trial pits Geotechnical testing in the field including California Bearing ratio and standard penetration testing Geotechnical laboratory testing including Atterburg limits and natural moisture content, particle size distribution, undrained Shear strength, sulphate and pH, Findings Ground conditions With the exception of an initial very shallow layer of variable material (soil, gravels, etc), the made ground appears to extend down to depths of around 7.0 to 8.5 metres in most parts.
 However, in borehole BHC6, the made ground was found to extend down to 10.0m below ground.
 It appears evident that the slag horizon probably prevails across the whole of Site C, substantiating the information acquired at the desk study stage that slag fill was utilised in the original reclamation of the area, which saw it transformed from tidal mudflats into developable land.
 Soil Wood Comment: Lead in soil exceeded the current GAC for commercial end use of 2,300mg/kg.
 This was in two of the 60 samples with maximum of 2,945.2mg/kg.
 Concentration of the remaining metals were all below the current GAC for commercial end use.
-Foundwater samples appear to be grab samples from trial pits.
 Enviros Soil and Groundwater Baseline Characterisation Study Teesside Works Summary Report and appendices June 2004 Scope of works The report relates to The Cleveland area of the Corus steel works.
 It includes a summary of the desk study and summary of results.
 The Cleveland area includes the current site area.
 Site investigation works were carried out during the April to May 2004.
 The works comprised 123 trial pits to up to 3.5m and 11 boreholes to up to 10m.
-Approximately 232soil samples analysed for metals, pH, sulphate cyanide and pAHs, phenol and TPH.
-Were taken from within the site boundary.
-One round of groundwater monitoring from 10 groundwater metals, pH, sulphate cyanide and PAHs, phenol and TPH.
-Findings Cond conditions The area is underlain by infilled material (Made Ground).
+Approximately 232soil samples analysed for metals, pH, sulphate cyanide and PAHs, phenol and TPH.
+Were taken from within the site boundary One round of groundwater monitoring from 10 groundwater metals, pH, sulphate cyanide and PAHs, phenol and TPH Findings Ground conditions The area is underlain by infilled material (Made Ground).
 Made Ground comprises fragments of slag, brick, ash and ferrous metal debris with very occasional pockets of clay.
 Layers of fused 'pelite' (Blast furnace slag) were encountered in some parts of the site.
 Oily and tarry deposits and strong organic odours were noted at exploration locations located to the northwest of the By Products Plant (particularly near the benzol storage tanks).
 Soils: Fill materials across the site are typically characterised by alkaline pH and elevated concentrations of sulphide and sulphate.
 This is due to the widespread occurrence of slag within Made Ground deposits underlying the site.
-Lead was elevated above thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and napht

-While zinc was below the GAC elevated zinc concentrations were detected which could lead to soil being classified as hazardous in about 5-10% of samples.
+Lead was elevated above thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the thresholds for commercial end use in 4 of the 238 locations and naphthalene was above the sceeded a screen for C10-C40 near the code ovens.
+These were mostly near the off-site coke ovens.
+While zinc was below the GAC elevated zinc concentrations were detected which could lead to soil be classified as hazardous in about 5-10% of samples.